-We do not cover similar surnames that are distinct and unrelated to HULSE - such of HULL HULLS HALSE .
-There will be undoubtedly be some overlaps and mistakes.
+We do not cover similar surnames that are distinct and unrelated to HULSE, such as HULL, HULLS, HALSE .
+There will undoubtedly be some overlaps and mistakes.

-This website is a work-in-progress - based upon the original HulseNet website first posted in the 1990's.
-Most of the data is as it was on that website lasted updated in 1996.
-More current additions from later Family Trees may be added as they are brought to our attention.
+This website is a work-in-progress, based upon the original HulseNet website first posted in the 1990s.
+Most of the data is as it was on that website, last updated in 1996.
+More current additions from later family trees may be added as they are brought to our attention.

 Check back later for the latest and greatest.